 Demonstrating and evaluating the implementations.
 Disseminating the experiences gained with the use cases towards ELIXIR, EGI and other relevant communities.
 Planning the long-term adoption of EGI services within ELIXIR based on the pilot experiences.

-This document is an ELIXIR Competence Centre deliverable that summarizes the results of the use cases that demonstrated the usage of EGI e-infrastructure services.
+This document is an ELIXIR Competence Centre deliverable that summarizes the results of the 6 use cases that helped the CC members assemble a federated cloud testbed infrastructure and demonstrated the usage of ELIXIR and EGI services within the testbed.
 The use cases, discussed here were using a variety of services provided by EGI.
-Some of the tools and functionalities were developed during the life span of this Competence Center in collaboration with experts from ELIXIR and EGI, brought together within the CC.
-The results demonstrate that many of the EGI services (e.g. EGI Federated Cloud computing environment and Appdb virtual appliance repository) are already feasible for the life science community.
+Some of the tools and functionalities were developed during the life span of this Competence Center within the CC (e.g. Terraform interface), and beyond the CC (e.g. ELIXIR AAI, EGI CheckIn).
+The results demonstrate that many of the EGI services (e.g. EGI Federated Cloud computing environment and AppDB virtual appliance repository and VM Management Dashboard) are already feasible for use by ELIXIR life science communities.
 However in several areas, (e.g. user in authentication, accounting and data management) more development and integration work is needed.

-Infrastructure
+The testbed infrastructure

-The ELIXIR Competence Center has access to the resources available for the vo.elixir-europe.org VO.
-This Virtual Organisation (VO) contributes to the ELIXIR Compute Platform by federating cloud compute and storage resources from ELIXIR and EGI providers.
+The ELIXIR Competence Center established a federated cloud using the EGI Federated Cloud technology and partner clouds from ELIXIR and EGI.
+The established infrastructure is called ‘vo.elixir-europe.org’ Virtual Organisation (VO) within the EGI service management systems, and it served as a testbed infrastructure for the 6 demonstrators.
+In the long term VO is expected to serve as the core of the ELIXIR Compute Platform, a federated infrastructure that joins together cloud compute and storage resources from ELIXIR and EGI providers to make these available for life science applications.